MichaelG-B/Capstone_Project/README.md

 ### Michael Beyer - Square Role

-- Worked on finding viable options other than Tableau for our project's visuals / dashboard
-	- Installed Streamlit and created a python script that connected a local Streamlit server to our Postgres SQL database
-	- Uploaded our Vietnam_USAF_Losses_Cleaned_Data.csv to Google Data Studio
-	- Tested Streamlit's and Google Data Studio's features and tried to determine usability for our project
-	- Created a Map highlighting base locations using Mapbox API, coordinate data, and D3.
+- Worked on creating a GIF for our Crash Locations map that would skim through markers on the map by year (1962-1973)

+- Worked with Ben and Clara to edit our Leaflet/D3 map we created; specifically testing out additional layers that could potentially be used.

+- Worked on editing our mock slides to prepare for the final presentation.

 - Updated and managed our projects github repository in order to keep a clean working repository

 - Helped team members with issues/problems that arose with Github
-	- Altered file structure with advice/help of team

-- Collaborated with Ben in order to plan and determine best strategies for dashboard/visualizations
-	- Determined that it is in our groups best interest to have our foundation for the visualization aspects of the project to be rooted in Tableau but we would work to utilize another resource such as Leaflet, D3, Mapbox API to build another map visual.
-	- Additionally we planned to create this additional visual with as much interactivity as possible.

 ### Ben Fox - X Role

-- Created initial visuals in Tableau
+- Redesigned initial Tableau dashboard to be a more complete and improved visual story
-	- Connected Tableau Desktop to local instance of our Postgres database
-	- Built an initial dashboard consisting of visuals of the fields used in our ML model

-- Collaborated with Michael to plan and determine best strategies for dashboard/visualizations
-	- Built a small interactive map in Leaflet to determine if a viable option for an interactive visual
-	- Sketched out a storyboard that outlines our plan for a Tableau Story

-- Worked with Clara to improve the data cleaning in our ETL file
+- Worked with Clara and Michael to build our interactive map with D3 + Leaflet
-	- Added code that translates the loss location coordinates into values useable for plotting on maps
+- Collaborated with Samuel to determine best way to visualize the ML results in Tableau

 # Updates to ML Sections based on final rubric requirments